 "Shakespeare in 2016," Public Books, May 1, 2016.
 Public Books is an online multimedia site affiliated with the print journal Public Culture (Duke University Press).
 Public Books is an initiative of the Institute for Public Knowledge at New York University.

 "Striking Our Debt to Moral Tragedy: Retributive Economics in Julius Caesar," in Julius Caesar: A Critical Reader.
 Ed.
 A.J.
-Hartley, the Arden Early Modern Drama Guides series, London: Bloomsbury Publishing (forthcoming in October, 2016, solicited by editor)
+Hartley, the Arden Early Modern Drama Guides series (London: Bloomsbury Publishing 2016)

 “The Tempest’s ‘Standing Water’: Echoes of Early Modern Cosmographies in Lost," in Shakespearean Echoes.
 Eds.
-Kevin J. Wetmore Jr., and Adam Hansen (Palgrave Macmillan UK, 2014, article solicited by editor)
+Kevin J. Wetmore Jr., and Adam Hansen (Palgrave Macmillan UK, 2014)

 “Hip Hop Macbeths, “Digitized Blackness,” and the Millennial Minstrel: Illegal Culture Sharing in the Virtual Classroom” in Weyward Macbeth: Intersections of Race and Performance.
 Eds.
-Ayanna Thompson and Scott Newstok.
-New York: Palgrave, 2009 (solicited by the editor) Click here for reviews.
+Ayanna Thompson and Scott Newstok (New York: Palgrave, 2009) Click here for reviews.

 “The African-American Shakespeare Company’s Macbeth Project” (Performance Review), Shakespeare Bulletin Special Issue: African-American Shakespeares, Ed.
 Ayanna Thompson.
 27.3 (Fall 2009) Washington: Johns Hopkins University Press, 462-468 (refereed journal)